 Working From the Road During My 6-Week Europe Trip: What I Learned

-Though the trip was great for getting future material to work on, I learned it’s a lot harder than I anticipated to work on current projects while traveling full-time for a long period; I still had work to do each day for my marketing and writing clients which always had to take priority over sightseeing.
+Though the trip was great for getting future material to work on, I learned it’s a lot harder than I anticipated to work while traveling full-time for a long period; I still had work to do each day for my marketing and writing clients which always had to take priority over sightseeing.
 Here are some things I learned about working on the road.

 Spending 12 hours touring a city and then coming back to work in the hotel for another six hours means sleeping isn’t prioritized.
 Plus, sleep schedules may mean three hours of sleep followed by a middle of the night conference call, followed by another three hours of sleep.
 (Falling asleep on your laptop also may happen…multiple times.)